keithruezyl1/law-entry-extension/docs/CONSTITUTION_PROVISION_GUIDE.md

 8. **Dates must be ISO format** - Use "1987-02-02T00:00:00.000Z" format for dates
 9. **URLs must be complete** - Start with http:// or https://
 10. **Status must be valid enum** - "active", "amended", "repealed", "draft", "approved", "published"
-11. **Vector embeddings auto-generated** - Do not include embedding field; system generates automatically on import
+11. **Auto-populated fields** - Do not include these fields; system populates automatically on import:
-12. **Created by field required** - Use team member ID (e.g., 5 for Tagarao)
+    - `embedding` - Vector embedding for semantic search
+    - `created_by` - Logged-in user's ID
+    - `created_by_name` - Logged-in user's name
+    - `verified` - Set to false for all imports
+    - `verified_at` - Set to null for all imports
+    - `verified_by` - Set to null for all imports

 ---